torstenboettjer/sandbox/README.md

   ];
 ```

+Beside the development tools it triggers the deployment of the downstream tools direnv and devenv.sh.
 System parameters are defined independently from the shwll configuration in the [flake.nix](./flake.nix) file, so that tools can be managed independent from the host system.
 Flakes are still classified as experimental feature, a respective flag is appended to `/etc/nix/nix.conf`.
 It should be mentioned that there are alternatives to define a default set of tools and services in nix, e.g. [Flakey](https://github.com/lf-/flakey-profile), which provides less automation but more control.

 ### Platform Components